cheng2zhang/tempering/prog/NAMD/README.md

  4. Disabling the code for the ad hoc adaptTempRandom scheme, which lacks theoretically foundation.
  5. Issuing a warning for using adaptive tempering with the original velocity rescaling, which does not rigorously sample the Boltzmann distribution.
  6. Integrating the Langevin-style velocity-rescaling thermostat and Nose-Hoover thermostat.
+ 7. Adaptively rescaling the velocity to approach an asymptotic microcanonical ensemble.
- 7. Monitoring the distribution of the (reduced) kinetic energy.
+ 8. Monitoring the distribution of the (reduced) kinetic energy.

 #### Velocity-scaling after temperature transition